sevenspell/budgettracker/README.md

 ## Credits
-I got a deeper understanding of the MVC model from Wagner (https://wagner-lopes.github.io/).
+I got a deeper understanding of the PWA and indexeddb from Wagner (https://wagner-lopes.github.io/).